clockwork-dog/cogs-plugin-hue/README.md

 ## Local development in a browser

 - Place this folder in the `client-content` folder in your COGS project.
-- Add a "Custom" Media Master call "Hue Control dev" in COGS and select the `Custom` type
+- Add a "Custom" Media Master called "Hue Control dev" in COGS and select the `Custom` type
+- Select `cogs-plugin-hue/build` as the content directory

 ```
 yarn start "Hue Control dev"